cvarela0702/ipc-laravel-backend/README.md

 - For the IPC only
     - Copy the postman collection from `./Recipes.postman_collection.json` and import it in your postman
+    - Copy the `RefinedPrompts.md` to somewhere else in your local machine
     - Go to the first commit

 ```bash